 - Perianal disease (fissures, infections or abscesses)

 - Unexplained joint swelling or skin rash

 Our experts are experienced in accurately identifying this frequently misdiagnosed disease.
-The cause(s) of inflammatory bowel disease remain unknown and likely include a combination of genetic, immune and environmental factors.
+The causes of inflammatory bowel disease remain unknown, but they likely include a combination of genetic, immune and environmental factors.